 The TG-5 has an advanced, four-mode Variable Macro system which features a range of shooting modes to help you get the best close-up shots possible.
 There’s Microscope mode, Microscope Control mode, Focus Bracketing and Focus Stacking mode – the latter of which you can take advantage of in camera, without the need for additional software: a feature which is unique in the tough compact camera segment of the market.

-New Olympus Tough TG-5: Exciting advanced features
+9. Exciting advanced features

 Olympus has brought across lots of advanced features from other models in its line-up, including its range of high-end compact system cameras.
 One such example of this is a version of Pro Capture mode, something which has come from the OM-D line.
 This allows you to capture fleeting moments from action scenes by capturing a series of shots before and after you fire the shutter and choosing the best one afterwards – all in camera.
 There’s also Underwater HDR mode, which enhances areas of light and shadow when you’re shooting submerged.
 Live Composite mode is a great function which enables long exposure photography, such as star trails, fireworks and fireflies – watch as your long exposure builds up on the monitor and stop it when the image is perfected.